 In 2012, Dubar was awarded the prestigious Vanier Canada Graduate Scholarship to pursue her doctoral degree in Psychology.
 Dubar’s dedication to understanding what factors contribute to wellbeing among youth led her to explore the topic of sleep.
 Heeding to the important role that sleep plays across multiple domains of psychosocial adjustment, Dubar found her research niche and for her dissertation examined bidirectional associations between sleep and psychosocial functioning among university students.
 She obtained her Ph.D. in Psychology from Brock University, under the mentorship of Teena Willoughby.
 Subsequently, she was awarded a Post-doctoral Fellowship at Northwestern University (Evanston, IL), where she collaborated with Emma Adam in the Department of Human Development and Social Policy.
 Her love of teaching and passion for research, coupled with a desire to connect with both her students and their wider communities led her to the position of Assistant Professor of Psychology at Wesleyan University.

-In addition to teaching and research, Royette Tavernier enjoys: cooking, walking/hiking, watching movies, photography, listening to Caribbean music and spoiling her nieces and nephews.
+In addition to teaching and research, Dubar enjoys: spending time with her husband (Jason Dubar) and their cat; cooking, walking/hiking and watching movies together; photography, listening to Caribbean music and spoiling her nieces and nephews.